-The Primary Care-Population Medicine (PC-PM) Program is an innovative 4-year curriculum focused on students interested in a future career in primary care.
-This program provides comprehensive training in population medicine while preparing them for a career in medicine.
+The Primary Care-Population Medicine (PC-PM) Program is an innovative, dual-degree curriculum that focuses on preparing students for a career in medicine while providing comprehensive, longitudinal training in population medicine.

-Changes in health care have increased the need for leaders in community-based care to effectively coordinate efforts to improve the health of Americans.
+Changes in health care policy have increased the need for leaders in communitybased care to effectively coordinate efforts to improve the health of Americans.
 The best care will come from doctors who are trained to understand and improve the community health context of their patients.